Frequently Asked Questions

 • A DCP (Digital Cinema Package) is the industry standard file format for playback of high quality digital film content in cinemas

 • We can accept content in pretty much any digital video format, however we usually recommend delivery in Apple ProRes 4444 or 422HQ.
 Audio tracks can be delivered embedded in the video file, or separately as interleaved or split PCM tracks.
-If you do not have a 5.1, 7.1 or Dolby Atmos mix, we can up-mix a mono or stereo mix to 5.1 for a fee using our specialised up-mixing process.
+If you do not have a 5.1, 7.1 or Dolby Atmos mix, we can up-mix a mono or stereo mix to 5.1 or 7.1 for a fee using our specialised up-mixing process.

 • Once we receive the master of your film, we will prep it for the DCP, add any captions, and split the content into reels if required.
 After a technical QC on a calibrated display, the film is then accurately converted into the DCI XYZ colourspace as a 12-bit JPEG-2000 image sequence.